Approximately controllable finite-dimensional bilinear systems are controllable: Introduction and statement of the main result

-The notions of controllability and approximate controllability straightforwardly extend to any control system and, while controllability clearly implies approximate controllability, the converse may fail to hold.
-A standard example of this can be provided using the irrational winding of a line in the torus {$\mathbb{T}^{n}$, $n\ge 2$}.
+For general finite-dimensional systems (to which the notions of controllability and approximate controllability straightforwardly extend), while controllability clearly implies approximate controllability, the converse may fail to hold.
+A standard example can be provided using the irrational winding of a line in the torus {$\mathbb{T}^{n}$, $n\ge 2$}.

 On the other hand, the equivalence stated in Theorem~\ref{thm:conjecture-1} is known to hold for some classes of control systems.
-This is the case for linear control systems, that is, systems of the form
+This is the case for linear control systems in $\R^{n}$, i.e., systems of the form

 {with} $A\in M_{n}(\R)$ and $B\in M_{n\times m}(\R)$.
-Indeed, the approximate controllability of {\eqref{eq:lin_cont_sys}} implies in particular that the attainable set from the origin $\A_{0}$ is dense in $\R^n$.
+Indeed, if system {\eqref{eq:lin_cont_sys}} is approximately controllable, then the attainable set from the origin $\A_{0}$ is dense in $\R^n$.
 Since $\A_{0}$ is a linear space (and in particular it is closed), it follows that $\A_{0}=\R^n$, which is well known to be equivalent to the controllability of {\eqref{eq:lin_cont_sys} due to the linear structure of the system}.

-Few other classes of control systems for which approximate controllability implies controllability are known: closed quantum systems on $S^{n-1}$ \cite[Thm.~17]{Boscain_2014}; right-invariant control systems on {simple} Lie groups {(as it follows from \cite[Lem.~6.3]{JURDJEVIC1972313} and \cite[Note at p.~312]{smith})}; control systems obtained by projecting onto $\Proj^{n-1}$ systems of the form of \eqref{eqn:control} \cite[Prop.~44]{Boarotto_2020}.
+Few other classes of control systems for which approximate controllability implies controllability are known: closed quantum systems on $S^{n-1}$ \cite[Theorem~17]{Boscain_2014}; right-invariant control systems on {simple} Lie groups {(as it follows from \cite[Lemma~6.3]{JURDJEVIC1972313} and \cite[Note at p.~312]{smith})}; control systems obtained by projecting onto $\Proj^{n-1}$ systems of the form of \eqref{eqn:control} \cite[Proposition~44]{Boarotto_2020}.

 By proving Theorem~\ref{thm:conjecture-1}, we are able to identify {bilinear control systems as a} new class of systems for which approximate controllability and controllability are equivalent.

-The proposed proof, which can be found in Section~\ref{sec:3}, works first by deducing from \cite{Boarotto_2020,article} that if {the projection of \eqref{eqn:control} onto $\Proj^{n-1}$} is approximately controllable then the orbits of \eqref{eqn:control} are transversal to the radial direction, and then by proving that there does not exist a codimension-one foliation in $\R^{n}\mysetminus\{0\}$ with dense leaves which are transversal to the radial direction.
+The proposed proof of Theorem~\ref{thm:conjecture-1} (which can be found in Section~\ref{sec:3}), works first by deducing from \cite{Boarotto_2020} and \cite{article} that, if {the projection of \eqref{eqn:control} onto $\Proj^{n-1}$} is approximately controllable, then the orbits of \eqref{eqn:control} are transversal to the radial direction, and then by proving that there does not exist a codimension one foliation in $\R^{n}\mysetminus\{0\}$ with dense leaves which are transversal to the radial direction.

 As a byproduct of this demonstration strategy, we can extend Theorem~\ref{thm:conjecture-1} to angularly controllable homogenous control systems (see Corollary~\ref{cor:homogeneous}).